dmlogic/community-contributions/README.md

 This is Laravel 10 app built from a Breeze/Intertia/Vue.js starter kit.

-It has been built to make the most of AWS free tier services:
+It has been built to run a the Fly.io free tier with a SQLite database mounted from small a shared volume.

-* Application API (a custom domain can be forward to the generated endpoint)
-* Lambda invocation via Bref and serverless deploy with Github actions
-* SQLite data storage on EFS (likely to be the only chargeable item)

 The app could also be hosted anywhere that supports PHP8.2 and common extensions.